If you already have a mortgage, there’s a good chance you receive junk mail on a regular basis urging you to refinance.

 Wouldn’t it be in their best interest (seriously, no pun intended) to hold onto your mortgage and continue to earn a decent rate of return, rather than give you a new low rate.

 Why Would They Offer You a Lower Rate?

-- Why would a mortgage lender offer you a lower interest rate
+- Why would a mortgage lender offer you a lower interest rate than you currently have

 - That would ostensibly earn them less money each month?

 - Because they often sell the loans off to investors to make a profit

 - Or they never owned your mortgage to begin with, so they earn a commission and proceeds from a sale

 This might be easier to grasp if we look at it the other way around.
 Imagine you have a savings account that earns an APY of 0.95%.